flutter/website/src/docs/get-started/install/_ios-setup.md

 ### Install Xcode

-To develop Flutter apps for iOS, you need a Mac with Xcode.
+To develop Flutter apps for iOS, you need a Mac with Xcode installed.

  1. Install the latest stable version of Xcode
     (using [web download][] or the [Mac App Store][]).